 - The mulch also keeps moisture in the ground by adding a layer of insulation.
 This is very beneficial during the hot days of summer.

 Do you use mulch in your garden?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!